NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 The minimum flow rate to the zone while the system is operating, specified as a fraction of the maximum air flow rate.
 For this unit this is the flow rate when the fan is off.

+#### Field: Air Inlet Node Name

+The name of the HVAC system node that is the air inlet node for the terminal unit.
+This is also the air inlet node for the unit’s fan.

+#### Field: Air Outlet Node Name

+The name of the HVAC system node that is the air outlet node of the unit.
+This same node will be the unit heating coil’s air outlet node.
+This node is also a zone inlet node.

 #### Field: Fan Object Type

 The type of fan in the terminal unit.
 At this time the only type of fan allowed is *Fan:VariableVolume*.